-You can’t create content your audience values if you don’t clearly understand who they are and what they need.
-Perform audience research.
+You can’t create content that your audience values if you don’t clearly understand who they are and what they need.
+Perform audience research to understand your digital marketing target audience.
 Understand who they are, where they come from, how they make purchasing decisions, what questions or concerns keep them up at night, and what they search for when they’re online looking for solutions.
 You can never know too much about your audience.
 Also, know intimately why and how your brand solves their problems.
 Be able to make this connection in their minds readily.

 Know Your Industry

 People are looking to you for information they don’t have.
 You must have a clear understanding of your industry and business.
 You need to know your stuff better than anyone else, including your competitors.
 And you have to be able to communicate the link between your target audience’s needs and your product or services.

 Don’t forget to confirm your brand authority in your audience’s mind.
 Do you remember how frustrating it was when your parents said, “Because I said so”?
 Never make your audience take your word for it.
 Back up the information you provide with data, examples, and quotes.

 Regardless of how you deliver content, you must ensure your audience can understand it.
 That means writing and speaking clearly.
 It also means you must communicate in simplified terms and anticipate the audience’s questions before they can even ask them.
 The more easily understood and useful your content is, the more valuable it is to your audience.

 People don’t want to read a bunch of different blog posts or watch repeated videos to get an answer to their questions.
 They want to go to one place and get all the necessary information.
 That’s why the more comprehensive you can be about a topic, the better.
 Make your blog post a one-stop resource on every topic you write about.

 A blog post isn’t a book.
 People want to get the information they need in a simple, scannable way online.
 The average person spends about 50 seconds reading a blog post.
 Yep.
 You spend more than four hours writing it, but it’s only effective if they can power scan it.